Brexit Could Trigger £1 Billion Cut In Annual Funding For UK Research Base

-Independent data research by Digital Science reveals that leading British institutions and companies, including the University of Cambridge, the University of Oxford, Rolls-Royce, BT and the BBC, could stand to lose significant EU funding for R&D if the UK government doesn’t plug the gap.
+Independent data research, led by Digital Science’s Daniel Hook and Martin Szomszor reveals that leading British institutions and companies, including the University of Cambridge, the University of Oxford, Rolls-Royce, BT and the BBC, could stand to lose significant European Union (EU) funding for R&D if the UK government doesn’t plug the gap.

-London, UK – Wednesday 18th May 2016.
-The UK risks losing EU research funding to the tune of £1 billion per year if the public votes to leave the European Union on 23rd June, according to new research released today by Digital Science, a leading technology company serving the needs of scientific and research communities.
-Currently, a quarter of all public funding for research* in the UK comes from the European Union.
+The UK risks losing EU research funding to the tune of £1 billion per year if the public votes to leave the EU on 23rd June, according to our new research released in our latest Digital Research Report titled: Examining Implications of Brexit for the UK Research Base.
+Currently, a quarter of all public funding for research* in the UK comes from the EU.
 In 2015, the amount of new grant funding awarded to the UK was £967 million.
-Digital Science calls upon those advocating Brexit to commit to making up the shortfall in order to protect the UK’s research base.
+Today, we call upon those advocating Brexit to commit to making up the shortfall in order to protect the UK’s research base.

 Universities and research

-- 67% or £19m of UK & EU funding for Evolutionary Biology in the UK over the last 10 years is provided by EU funding, with the biggest recipients being University of Sheffield, University of Exeter, UCL, Aberdeen and Cambridge.
+- 67% or £19m of UK & EU funding for Evolutionary Biology in the UK over the last ten years is provided by EU funding, with the biggest recipients being the University of Sheffield, University of Exeter, UCL, Aberdeen and Cambridge.